in

-Some might confuse it with raised decks, but in order to differentiate the two, a deck will have a space underneath it, while a raised patio will not.
+Some might confuse it with raised decks, but to differentiate the two, a deck will have a space underneath it, while a raised structure will not.
+If you like the idea of an elevated platform without worrying about cleaning underneath, a raised design is the best option.

 Types of Raised Patios

-Due to its solid structure you are able to use a variety of finishing materials for the flooring and outer walls of your patio.
-The versatility of raised patios makes them a very attractive option.
+Due to its solid structure you are able to use a variety of finishing materials for the flooring and outer walls.
+The versatility of this design makes it a very attractive option.
 Here are some of the most popular types of patios and their material options.

 Brick Patios